KarimZidan007/Andriod-Automotive/Embedded_Linux_NOTES/4-FS-BusyBox/README.md

 ![6](12.png)

+## SUMMARY

-this process are provided as a Script as a task -> (link)
+this process are provided as a Script as a task -> (https://github.com/KarimZidan007/Andriod-Automotive/tree/main/Embedded_Linux_Tasks/3-BOOTING_INTO_RAMFS_TASK)